28 February 2018

 The Autobiography of Benjamin Sisko: The Life of Starfleet’s Legendary Captain and Emissary

 (with introduction by Jake Sisko, conclusion by Benny Russell.
-Jake’s intro relates that in-universe the publication comes three years after his father’s disappearance, without his having returned, contrary to the events of Unity and the Relaunch from there; however the autobiography itself ends with the year 2375)
+Jake’s intro relates that the in-universe publication comes three years after his father’s disappearance but without his having returned, contrary to the events of Unity and the Relaunch; however the autobiography itself ends with the year 2375; released specifically to coincide with the show’s 30th anniversary; by the same writer as “The Dreamer and the Dream”)

 Star Trek: Tales from the Captain’s Table, “loDnI'pu' vavpu' je”

-ST TMU: Shards and Shadows - “A Terrible Beauty”
+ST MU: Shards and Shadows - “A Terrible Beauty”

 2376